 \section{Introduction}

-Since the early developments of gauge theory, the idea of ``nonintegrable phase factors" of a gauge field has been recognized as a fundamental notion on which the study of gauge symmetry could be built upon \cite{AB59,Man62a}.
-In the same way that gauge fields can be modeled mathematically as orbits in a space of smooth connections on a smooth principal $G$-bundle $P\rightarrow M$ under the action of the infinite dimensional group of bundle automorphisms \cite{WY75}, the phase factors associated to a gauge field can be modeled geometrically in terms of the holonomy (or more precisely, its conjugacy class in $G$) of any such orbit representative around any given based loop \cite{Yang74}.
-Although the mathematical idea of reconstructing a gauge orbit of smooth connections on a principal $G$-bundle in terms of the holonomies of orbit representatives is rather old and seems to have originated in the work of Kobayashi \cite{Koba54}, considering the latter as a substitute for the former is usually reserved for connections satisfying further integrability conditions such a flatness.
-An apparent reason that justifies such state of affairs is the following.
-While the holonomy of a flat connection depends only on the structure of the fundamental group $\pi_{1}(M,p)$ of the base manifold $M$, the holonomy of an arbitrary smooth connection would depend on the structure of a more complicated group $\cL^{\boldsymbol{\cdot}}(M,p)$ of equivalence classes of based loops, constructed in terms of weaker homotopy equivalences for which holonomy is a well-defined invariant.
-Thus, in the same way that a flat connection may be equivalently characterized as a group homomorphism $\rho:\pi_{1}(M,p)\rightarrow G$, a smooth connection can be equivalently characterized in terms of a \emph{holonomy homomorphism} \cite{Koba54,Bar91,Lew93,CP94}
+Since the early developments of gauge theory, the idea of ``nonintegrable phase factors" of a gauge field has been recognized as a fundamental notion on which the study of gauge symmetry could be built \cite{AB59,Man62a}.
+In the same way that gauge fields can be modeled mathematically as orbits in a space of smooth connections on a smooth principal $G$-bundle $P\rightarrow M$ under the action of the infinite dimensional group of bundle automorphisms \cite{WY75}, the phase factors associated to a gauge field can be modeled geometrically in terms of the holonomy (or more precisely, its conjugacy class in $G$) of any such an orbit representative around any given based loop \cite{Yang74}.
+Although the mathematical idea of reconstructing a gauge orbit of smooth connections on a principal $G$-bundle in terms of the holonomies of orbit representatives is rather old and seems to have originated in the work of Kobayashi \cite{Koba54}, considering the latter as a substitute for the former is usually reserved for connections satisfying further integrability conditions such as flatness.
+An apparent reason that justifies this state of affairs is the following.
+While the holonomy of a flat connection depends only on the structure of the fundamental group $\pi_{1}(M,p)$ of the pointed base manifold $(M,p)$, the holonomy of an arbitrary smooth connection would depend on the structure of a considerably more complicated group $\cL^{\boldsymbol{\cdot}}(M,p)$ of equivalence classes of based loops, constructed in terms of weaker homotopy equivalences for which holonomy is a well-defined invariant.
+Thus, in the same way that a gauge orbit of flat connections may be equivalently characterized as a $G$-conjugacy class of group homomorphisms $\rho:\pi_{1}(M,p)\rightarrow G$, a gauge orbit of smooth connections can be equivalently characterized in terms of a $G$-conjugacy class of \emph{holonomy homomorphisms} \cite{Koba54,Bar91,Lew93,CP94}

 satisfying certain suitable smoothness conditions.
 However, the topological groups $\cL^{\boldsymbol{\cdot}}(M,p)$ are still poorly understood, and do not seem to be widely known to differential geometers.